prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 These values are the features that will define the player.
 If a player does not have a matchup history with a player in P_active, list these values as zero.

-Once these features have been computed for every player, remove feature columns that contain all zeroes - this effectively removes matchup statistics for players in P_active who have not played anyone in P_ML.
+Once these features have been computed for every player, store them as rows in a Pandas dataframe.
+Remove feature columns that contain all zeroes - this effectively removes matchup statistics for players in P_active who have not played anyone in P_ML.

 **Step 4**: Split the above data into test and train sets (25/75 split, respectively).
 Initialize a Logistic Regression (LR) classifier, and perform a grid search for regularization paramter optimization, benchmarked by accuracy scores.
 During the grid search use a cv parameter of 3.